 Her orchestral work Gravitational Waves (with Uroš Rojko), which was premiered at the 2016 London Proms at the Royal Albert Hall by the National Youth Orchestra of Great Britain conducted by Edward Gardner, received an enthusiastic critical response.
 The premiere of her semi-theatrical orchestral work Imaginäre nach Lacan for actor, orchestra and live electronics, featuring Salome Kammer in the lead role and conducted by Ilan Volkow at Vienna’s Konzerthaus in 2017 as part of the Wien Modern festival, was received with overwhelming enthusiasm by both audience and critics.

-Iris ter Schiphorst has received numerous awards and scholarships, including the prestigious Heidelberger Künstlerinnenpreis in 2015.
-Since 2013, she has been a member of the Academy of Arts of Berlin, and since 2015 she has served as a professor of media composition at the Vienna University of Music and Performing Arts.
+Iris ter Schiphorst has received numerous awards, including the Heidelberger Künstlerinnenpreis (2015).
+She has been a member of the Berlin Academy of Arts since 2013, a member at the Bavarian Academy of Fine Arts since 2017, and a member of the Slovenian Academy of Science and Arts since 2021.
+She teaches as professor for media composition at the University of Music and Performing Arts Vienna.